zeyad-mansour/lunar/README.md

 ## Issues
 - The method of mouse movement ([SendInput](https://github.com/zeyad-mansour/Lunar/blob/45e05373036f8bd072667313c155e55735cd7f57/lib/aimbot.py#L126)) is slow.
 For this reason, the crosshair often lags behind a moving detection.
 This problem can be lessened by increasing the [pixel_increment](https://github.com/zeyad-mansour/Lunar/blob/45e05373036f8bd072667313c155e55735cd7f57/lib/aimbot.py#L56) (e.g. to 4) so fewer calls to that function are made.
-- The model is trained on a dataset of Fortnite players, and it will not work well for other games.
-False positives can also happen under certain lighting conditions.
+- False positives can also happen under certain lighting conditions.
-- There is a known issue that occurs with PyTorch and the GeForce 16 series GPUs on Windows.
-Unfortunately, if you are using one of these GPUs, the aimbot will not work for you.

 ## Contributing
 Pull requests are welcome.
 If you have any suggestions, questions, or find any issues, please open an [issue](https://github.com/zeyad-mansour/Lunar/issues) and provide some detail.